BeyondSora/Website-Jekkyl-Source/_posts/programming/2012-11-14-reference-collapsing-in-cpp-11.md

 </tr>
 </table>

-As shown, `lvalue reference` is *infectious* and applying it to any type will turn that type into its own kind.
+To emphasize, an lvalue reference is *infectious* and applying it to any type will turn that type into its own kind.
-On the other hand, `rvalue reference` is less powerful and only captures a regular type or another of its own kind.
+On the other hand, an rvalue reference is less powerful and only captures a regular type or another of its own kind.
-A plain non-reference type is the weakest, as expected.
+A plain non-reference type is the weakest, which is expected.

 Although the chart shows combinations such as a reference to another reference, this is not actually valid syntax